automutate/automutate/docs/onboarding.md

 Have your linter provide fix suggestions in some format so that all your autolinter needs to do is convert them to waves of `IMutation`s.

 If your linter does not yet provide fix suggestions, you'll need to write converter logic to generate `IMutation`s from the lint output.
-That's doable carries two major downsides:
+That's doable but carries two major downsides:
 * Your logic will be at risk getting out of sync.
     * If your linter is updated to produce different output, you'll need to separately update the converter logic.
     * Users may not know they need to update their autolinter along with your linter, and end up with bad autolinting.